 Aside from the ancient amphitheater, you can also visit the town of Taormina itself.
 Taormina is one of the most charming Sicilian villages on the island’s east coast and is well worth a visit.
 Walk from Porta Catania to Porta Messina through Corso Umberto, dotted with plenty of little bars, restaurants, and souvenir shops.

 Bologna Twin Towers

 The twin towers are the most iconic landmark in Bologna and one of the most famous in Italy.
 Despite being known as twins, the Asinelli and Garisenda towers aren’t twins at all.
-They were built by competing families between 1109 and 1119, and the competition and their initial similarity originated the name.
+Competing families between 1109 and 1119 built them, and the competition and their initial similarity originated the name.

-Located in the heart of the city, close to the central square, they were built in the middle ages with mostly a military function.
+Located in the city’s heart, close to the central square, they were built in the middle ages with mostly a military function.
 However, they also expressed the social status of the families that built them.
-They are particularly famous for their height, tilt, and narrow shape which make them look like they are leaning even more.
+They are particularly famous for their height, tilt, and narrow shape, making them look like they are leaning even more.

 With 97 meters, Asinelly Tower is the tallest of the two.
 It is possible to climb the 498 stairs to the top and enjoy the amazing views of the city.
 It is one of the best places to see the famous red rooftops of Bologna.